 Well there’s several truths in my opinion and I’m going to give you my objective take on the site, the whole subject of if Warrior Plus is a scam and try to keep it as polite as possible, even though my opinion of the Warrior Plus site aren’t all that positive (believe me, there’s a lot I want to say).

-It’s a website that basically helps people who are product owners of make money online products host them there and allows affiliates to promote those products.
+It’s a website that hosts programs that generally are about make money online niche related subjects and allows affiliates to join their network and promote these products.

 Is Warrior Plus a scam?